Description

 FortiClient v5.4.4 and later uses normal TLS, regardless of the DTLS setting on the FortiGate.

-To use DTLS with FortiClient:
+To enable DTLS in FortiClient:

-To enable the DTLS tunnel on FortiGate, use the following CLI commands.
+To enable the DTLS tunnel on FortiGate, use the following CLI commands:

 config vpn ssl settings